 At the end of a day’s travelling, there’s often nothing better than sitting back with a cool drink on the shady verandah of a country pub and quietly surveying the local scene.
-Here’s my guide to some of the best country pubs around Australia.
+Here’s my guide to some of the best small-town Australia pubs.

 Perhaps more than any other town in Australia, Hill End is a living snapshot of what life was like during the gold rush.

-Best known for its beer-drinking pigs, The Pub in the Paddock is literally just that, tucked away in the lush Pyengana Valley in north-east Tasmania, about 27km from St Helens.
+Best known for its beer-drinking pigs, The Pub in the Paddock is literally just that, tucked away in the lush Pyengana Valley in north-east Tasmania, about 27km from St Helens near Bay of Fires.

 On arrival, you’ll spot the resident pigs waiting contentedly in their pens knowing that someone will soon bring them a beer (it’s mostly water).